massyao/HERD/README.md

-# HERD
-Distribute computing task to web  which fulfill by using Webassembly and SharedWorker
+Distribute computing task to web which fulfill by using Webassembly and Worker